The Entrance Test took place in September 2019. The Local Authority will allocate 150 places on 2 March 2020.

 If you need any further information regarding the allocation of school places, please contact the Admissions and TransfersTeam email@example.com or call 01452 425713

-1) October: You will need to complete and return your Common Application Form in October to your Local Authority (Gloucestershire County Council or other if you live outside Gloucestershire).
+1) October 2019: You will need to complete and return your Common Application Form in October to your Local Authority (Gloucestershire County Council or other if you live outside Gloucestershire).
 You can include Grammar Schools on this Common Application Form if you wish.
-However, your daughter cannot be considered for a grammar place until she has a test result.
+However, your daughter cannot be considered for a grammar place until she has a test result (See point 4).
 Alternatively, you can use your five choices for other schools, and then ask to be considered for a grammar school place during Gloucestershire LA’s waiting list round once your daughter has her results.

-2) Wednesday 1 March 2018: National Allocation Day is on 1 March.
+2) Monday 2nd March 2020: National Allocation Day is on 2nd March.
 Your daughter will be allocated a secondary school (not a grammar school, see 1 above) based on your preferences on the Common Application Form.
-At this point, if you live in Gloucestershire, you should also receive details on how to request to be considered during the waiting list round – see point 3 below.
+At this point, if you live in Gloucestershire, you should also receive details on how to be considered during the waiting list round – see point 3 below.

-4) Late March 2018: Provided you have completed the above Form with Gloucestershire Local Authority, your daughter will be offered an opportunity to sit the post-allocation entrance test.
+4) Mid-March 2020: Provided you have completed the above Form with Gloucestershire Local Authority; your daughter will be offered an opportunity to sit the post-allocation entrance test.
 If she achieves a qualifying score she can be placed on the waiting list in rank order and would be included in the waiting list process.
 Gloucestershire Local Authority will notify you if your daughter is offered a place at her chosen grammar school.

-5) After 30 March 2018: This is the end of the post allocation process at which point final allocations are confirmed.
-After this date, if any allocated places are declined, we then go back to the waiting list and offer places in rank order.
-This is when your daughter may be offered a place.
+5) After 30th March 2020: This is the end of the post allocation process at which point final allocations are confirmed.
+After this date, if any allocated places are declined, Gloucestershire County Council go back to the waiting list and offer places in rank order, this is when your daughter may be offered a place.
 Based on previous years, we usually have a number of places declined.